TheThinkingHome/Automations/blueprints/template/sensor_failover.md

         default_value: ""
 ```

-Save the file.
+Each sensor you build from the blueprint is one more list item in the same file.
+They can wrap different primaries, with different backup pools, different weights, and different defaults, all in one place.
+Give each one its own `unique_id`, since reusing one collides the two sensors.

+If you already keep template entities in your `configuration.yaml` under a `template:` key, you can drop the `use_blueprint` block into that list instead.
+The package is simply the cleaner home once you have a few.

 ## Step 4: Load It

-A new package file needs a full Home Assistant restart the first time, so the package loader picks it up.
-After that, adding more `use_blueprint` blocks to the same file only needs Developer Tools, then YAML, then Reload Template Entities.
+A brand-new package file needs a full Home Assistant restart to register the first time.
+After that, adding more `use_blueprint` blocks to the same file only needs a quick reload through Developer Tools, YAML, Reload Template Entities.
+If you put the block in `configuration.yaml` directly under an existing `template:` key, you can skip the restart and just reload template entities.

-You should now see your new sensor in the entity list.
-It is named exactly what you put in `sensor_name`, and its entity id is derived from `unique_id`.
+When it comes up you will have a `sensor` named after your `sensor_name`.
+Its entity id is derived from the slugified name: `Living Room Lux Failover` becomes `sensor.living_room_lux_failover`.
+Watch it in Developer Tools, States: the value follows the primary's reading when the primary is online, and flips to the backup pool's average (or to your default value, if set) when the primary is unavailable.
+The `active_source` attribute reports `primary`, `backups`, `default`, or `none`, so you can see at a glance which tier is feeding the value.

 ## A Small Note on Why Primary Wins